 - Moving around in a wheelchair or using other mobility aids

-By practicing occupational therapy activities, children with cerebral palsy may learn how to:
+By practicing occupational therapy activities, individuals with cerebral palsy may learn how to:

 - Explore and interact with their surroundings